pogoyoly/YEET1.0/README.md

 Step 1: install Netlogo

-Step 2: download the files from github
+Step 2: download the files from github and make sure that the .logo file and the eheliyagoda file are saved at the same location

 Step 3: Choose a climatic scenarion by picking a weather option